VolodiaPG/giraff/README.md

    minutes duration for each of the deployment algorithm.
 In the log you should see the reservation of functions happening, and restarts in between each run for each placement algorithm.
-   > Due to vagrant crashing and synced dir neing unreliable accross platforms, VMs
+   > Due to vagrant crashing and synced directories being unreliable across platforms, VMs
    > cannot be restarted as in the paper and need a thorough stop and start
    > instead.
 It takes a lot more time.
+Thus, the in `.env` file, we restricted
+   > the `FOG_NODE_IMAGE_TAGS` to a single placement algorithm.
+You can change
+   > it to run multiple placement algorithms, but it will take a lot more time.
 5. Once finished, results are available in `metrics-arks` directory.
 6. You may also copy the name of the `.tar.xz` files printed out in the logs to input the next section.